14mmuhammad/School/Science/Notes.md

 to the voltage or potential difference between them

+- It can also be measured in joules per coulomb
+-

 - I = V/R:
     - I -> Current    (Amps)
     - V -> Voltage    (Volts)